MarwanAl-Obaidi/AWS-Academy-Engineering-Operations-Technician/Module 11 Knowledge Check.md

-# Module 11 Knowledge Check DONE!
+# Module 11 Knowledge Check

 ### **True or False:** Predictive maintenance occurs in response to an event that has already occured, such as repairing a leak.